 Post-acquisition processing of data

 All image acquisition and processing tools (including their settings) should be clearly stated in the manuscript.
 The amount of post-acquisition processing of data should be kept to a minimum.
-Any type of alteration such as image processing, cropping and groupings should be clearly stated in the figure caption and the ESI (clearly describing the process of alteration).
+Any type of alteration such as image processing, cropping and groupings should be clearly stated in the figure caption and the Supplementary Information (SI) (clearly describing the process of alteration).
 Data manipulation (for example, normalisation or handling of missing values) should be given.

 Image processing changes should be applied to the entire image as well as all other images it is compared to.
 Processed images should still represent all the original data (with no data missing) and touch-up tools should be avoided.

 All Western blot and other electrophoresis data should be supported by the underlying raw images.
 The image of the full gel and blot, uncropped and unprocessed, should be provided in the supplementary information on submission.
 All samples and controls used for a comparative analysis should be run on the same gel or blot.
-For each blot and gel, all positive and negative controls and molecular size markers (for example, protein ladder) should be shown (if not in the main figure at least in the ESI).
-Only results of comparable experiments should be compared.
+For each blot and gel, all positive and negative controls and molecular size markers (for example, protein ladder) should be shown (if not in the main figure at least in the Supplementary Information (SI)).
+Only the results of comparable experiments should be compared.

 When illustrating the blot or gel result, any cropping or rearrangement of lanes within an image should be stated in the figure legend and with lane boundaries clearly delineated.
 Important bands should not be cropped in gels and cropped blots should retain at least six band widths above and below the band.
 Alterations should be kept to a minimum required for clarity.